grimmlab/permGWAS/README.md

 y: permute only the phenotype vector (same method as in the original permGWAS)

-Details on the architecture of permGWAS, benchmarking results of the framework and on permutation-based thresholds can be found in our publication.
+Details on the architecture of permGWAS and permGWAS2, benchmarking results of the framework and on permutation-based thresholds can be found in our publications.

-## Publication & Citation
+## Publications & Citation

 John, M., Korte, A. & Grimm, D. G. (2023).
 **permGWAS2: Enhanced and Accelerated Permutation-based Genome-wide Association Studies**. bioRxiv.